Dolphin shorts

-Dolphin shorts or Dolfins are a specific style of unisex shorts worn for athletics.
+Dolphin shorts or Dolfins are a style of unisex shorts designed to be worn for athletics.

+Descriptions

+Dolphin shorts are a style of unisex shorts designed to be worn for athletics.
 They are typically very short and were originally made from nylon with contrasting binding, side slits, and rounded corners, with a waistband at the top—a style popular in the 1980s.

+History

 The name is from Dolfin, the American company that first produced this style of shorts in the 1980s.
-Due to their shortness, they are sometimes identified as a form of hotpants.